 What Does Denier (D) Mean?

-You will often see a number followed by a “D” when looking at tent specs, such as 15D or 40D.
-This stands for Denier.
-It measures the thickness of the individual threads in the fabric.
-A lower number means the thread is finer and lighter.
-A higher number means the fabric is thicker and usually more durable.
-For example, a 7D nylon tent is incredibly thin and light, while a 75D polyester tent feels much heavier and tougher.
+You’ll often see a number followed by a “D” when looking at tent specs, such as 15D or 40D.
+Denier measures the thickness of the individual threads in the fabric.
+A lower number means the thread is finer and lighter, while a higher number means the fabric is thicker and more durable.

 Disadvantages of Nylon Tents